aws/aws-advanced-jdbc-wrapper/examples/SpringWildflyExample/README.md

 3. You should see the Spring application making a connection to the database and fetching data from the Example table.

 # Summary
-This tutorial walks through the steps required to add and configure the AWS Advanced JDBC Driver to a simple Spring Boot and Wildfly application.
+This tutorial walks through the steps required to add and configure the AWS Advanced JDBC Wrapper to a simple Spring Boot and Wildfly application.